AnirudhVyas/s3scala/README.md

 }

 ```
-## Ingest S3 using Monix Observables
+## Ingest to S3 & pick data streams using Monix Observables
 Work in progress.